jschless/armymarkdown/README.md

 # Project Overview
-*Note from author: the website is currently down.
-Heroku raised their prices about 4-fold and I can no longer justify spending my own money to keep the site up.
-I have future plans to containerize the website and migrate it to AWS where it will be much cheaper, but this will require a lot of work and will not happen particularly soon.*

 The Army relies on memorandums to operate.
-The guidelines for these memorandums are fairly simple, but they can be tedious to implement in Microsoft Word, which sucks.
+The guidelines for these memorandums are fairly simple, but they can be tedious to implement in Microsoft Word, which sucks, or is susceptible to fat finger errors.
 I am tired of both making mistakes and noticing the mistakes of others.
+For a document standard that is so rigid, WYSIWYG is not the solution.

 While some brilliant soul has already created a [latex class for Army memos](https://github.com/glallen01/army-memorandum-class), latex is intimidating and inaccessible to the average soldier.
-Hopefully, I can reach a wider audience with this project.
-The writeup of this project can be found [on my website](https://jschless.github.io/posts/armymarkdown/).
+By writing a *hopefully* easy-to-use markdown-inspired language, I hope to bring the reliability of latex to a less technical audience.
+The website can be found at [http://www.armymemomaker.com].

 The goal of this project is two-fold: